Skip to content

 Proration of Financial Aid

 Students who drop classes within the first three weeks will have their financial aid reduced to match their enrollment status.
-If a student receives a financial aid check prior to the change in their schedule, the unpaid balance will reflect on their student account.
+If a student receives a financial aid check prior to the change in their schedule, the unpaid balance will be reflected on their student account.
 The unpaid balance may generate late fees or cause the Business Office to drop all of a student's classes.
-When adding and dropping classes, it is the student's responsibility to pay attention to their account in order to prevent punitive actions to be taken against them.
+When adding and dropping classes, it is the student's responsibility to pay attention to their account in order to prevent punitive actions from being taken against them.
 All awards are tentative.

 Repeating Courses